Josh Allen Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 - Allen added 12 carries for 64 yards, averaging 5.3 yards per carry in the running game.

-- Over his last three games, Allen has recorded 832 passing yards (277.3 yards per game) while going 85-for-135 (63% completion percentage) and throwing eight touchdowns and two interceptions.
+- Allen has 832 passing yards (277.3 ypg), completing 63% of his passes and tossing eight touchdown passes and two interceptions over his last three games.

-- He also has 197 rushing yards on 27 carries with one touchdown, averaging 65.7 yards per game.
+- He has added 197 rushing yards (65.7 ypg) on 27 carries while scoring one touchdown on the ground.

 Allen's Buffalo Teammates